ImranR98/Backdraft/README.md

 Each file in the `services` directory contains a set of functions, each of which carries out some task related to the application's use.
 Such functions normally involve accepting input that was received from the client, querying or modifying the database using the functions exposed by the database layer, and returning a result.

-The functions are grouped into files, called controllers, based on a shared theme or aspect of functionality.
-For example, all functions related to authentication are stored in `authController.ts`.
+The functions are grouped into service files based on a shared theme or aspect of functionality.
+For example, all functions related to authentication are stored in `authService.ts`.

-Controllers contain the vast majority of application logic; anything used directly to respond to requests is generally stored in a controller.
+Services contain the vast majority of application logic; anything used directly to respond to requests is generally stored in a controller.

 ### Controllers